jclaveau/php-logical-filter/README.md

-# php-logical-filter
+# WIP: php-logical-filter
-This class provides a way to define complex filters freely and the tools to handle them easily
+This class provides a way to define complex filters freely and the tools to handle them easily.

+This is still a prototype even if some core features are working (mainly rules contradiction checking).

 Basic rules that cannot be reduced in simpler rules
 + =